synacktraa/explore-osworld/README.md

 ## Key Findings

-### Multi-Stage Image Approach (Attempted)
+### Bundled Image Approach (Attempted)
-Initially attempted to bake the VM directly into the Docker image using multi-stage builds.
-This worked locally but failed on e2b & daytona due to their 10 GiB layer size limit.
+Initially attempted to bake the VM directly into the Docker image with on-the-fly extraction during build.
+This worked locally but failed on e2b due to their 10 GiB per-layer size limit.

 ### Volume Mount Solution (Successful)
 Discovered that Daytona supports volume mounting through S3FS and gfuse.
 By reverse-engineering the `happysixd/osworld-docker` image and patching the `/run/install.sh` script, successfully moved the VM file from `/System.qcow2` to `/vm/System.qcow2`, enabling volume-based deployment.